OZI-Project/docs/api/ozi_build.rst

 """"""""""""""""""""

-A path (relative to the .toml file) to a file containing a longer description of your package to show on PyPI.
+A path (relative to the .toml file) to a file containing a longer description of your package to show on :term:`PyPI`.
 This should be written in reStructuredText Markdown or plain text, and the filename should have the appropriate extension (`.rst`, `.md` or `.txt`).

 ``home-page``
 """""""""""""